stilvoid/s3-purge/README.md

 # s3-purge

-A simple script to remove all objects and version from an Amazon S3 bucket.
+A simple script to remove all objects and versions from an Amazon S3 bucket.

 ## Installation